What is Ketamine?

 Ketamine is a dissociative anesthetic.
 The drug is primarily used as an injectable pain treatment for humans and animals, as it creates a trance-like state that can relieve physical pain and also cause memory loss, which makes it an ideal sedative in battlefield medicine.
 Ketamine is a fast-acting drug, and it typically lasts a mere 25 minutes in the body, depending on how the drug is ingested.
 Medical professionals use ketamine as an injectable treatment for patients in intensive care, but illicit users tend to snort a powdered version of the drug.

-As the magazine Nautilus explains, this is because ketamine blocks glutamate receptors in the brain, hindering access to the nervous system’s main excitatory neurotransmitter.
+Ketamine blocks glutamate receptors in the brain, hindering access to the nervous system’s main excitatory neurotransmitter.
 Without this access, the brain is less likely to feel anxious or overwhelmed.
 For individuals suffering from severe mental health disorders, particularly people struggling with stress-related disorders like PTSD, this research could be a lifesaver.